 So, one night, I made careful plans to kill myself.
 I won't go into detail but suffice to say that I stole some supplies from the wards.

-Incredibly, of my small hospital unit.
-That person – I won’t reveal the gender – called: “I know you’re in there.”
+Incredibly, a work colleague arrived unexpectedly and began knocking on the door of my small hospital unit.
+That person – I won't reveal the gender – called: "I know you're in there."
 I will never know what made this person visit me.
-Perhaps my emotional state wasn’t as well disguised as I thought.
+Perhaps my emotional state wasn't as well disguised as I thought.
 Perhaps it was just plain good luck.
 That impromptu visit saved my life.

 I won't pretend I had an epiphany or that I suddenly was better.
 I did seek help.
 Rather than put my career, for what it was worth, further in jeopardy by talking to one of my hospital colleagues, I made an appointment with a GP in town.
 To this day, I remember the GP's advice: Under no circumstances tell anybody or see a psychiatrist.
 (I only knew of one in Rockhampton, and was about to become his intern.)
 If I had a record of suicidality or mental illness, I would never be able to buy income-protection or life insurance, and I would probably never get a good job.